hubswheel/collaboration-guides/readme.md

 # Guidelines for Effective Collaboration

-These guidelines stem from [a piece created for ride.com staff](https://github.com/ride/collaboration-guides) published under an [Attribution-ShareAlike license](license.md).
-The document is open for discussion and modification.
-Team input is encouraged so we can build and grow together.

 We are a distributed team, therefore effective communication is one of the most important foundations on which we build our technology and our group.
 Below you will find a thorough guide to enable your work and empower your teammates to get their stuff done, while keeping interruptions to a minimum.
 These guidelines apply to LCS employees and consultants who work with LCS Engineering Teams.

 ![Philetairus sociaus](sociable-weaver.jpg "Sociable Weaver in its nest")